 This section provides manuals, select Commission reports, DOJ documents, legislative testimony, and other resources that may be helpful in arguing for a non-guidelines sentence under 18 U.S.C. §3553(a).

-- DOJ Policy on Charging Mandatory Minimum Sentences and Recidivist Enhancements in Certain Drug Cases (August 12, 2013)
+- Memorandum from Eric H. Holder, Jr., Attorney General, to the United States Attorneys and Assistant Attorney General for the Criminal Division on Department Policy on Charging Mandatory Minimum Sentences and Recidivist Enhancements in Certain Drug Cases (Aug.
+12, 2013)

 - Five Things About Deterrence (July 2014)